NexdApp/nexd-ios/Nexd/lib/openapi/docs/HelpListsAPI.md

-let articleDone = true // Bool | true to set the article as \"bought\" let helpListId = 987 // Int | Id of the help list let articleId = 987 // Int | Id of the article
+let articleDone = true // Bool | true to set the article as \"bought\" let helpListId = 987 // Int | Id of the help list let articleId = 987 // Int64 | Id of the article

 // TODO RxSwift sample code not yet implemented.
 To contribute, please open a ticket via http://github.com/OpenAPITools/openapi-generator/issues/new
 ```